astronomyk/SimCADO/docs/source/user_docs/1_GettingStarted.rst

 Source
 ------

-For full details, please see the :doc:`API<../reference/simcado>` and examples of :doc:`Source Objects <C_Source>`
+For full details, please see the :doc:`API <simcado>` and examples of :doc:`Source Objects <C_Source>`

 The :class:`~.Source` class is probably the most important class for testing